AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-getting-started-intro.md

 3. Create a stream container to store that data.
 4. Create users, clients, and roles.

 Note: Each exercise is built upon the previous one; therefore, complete the exercises in the order shown.
-At the end of each exercise, you will be directed to the next one.
+At the end of each exercise, you will be directed to the next exercise.